OpenNebula/docs/source/advanced_components/marketplace/market_s3.rst

 Configuration
 ================================================================================

-These are the conifguration attributes of a MarketPlace template of the `S3` kind:
+These are the configuration attributes of a MarketPlace template of the `S3` kind:

 +-----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Attribute       |                                                                                            Description                                                                                             |